 QEMU Guest Agent allows the communication of some actions with the guest OS.
 This agent uses a virtio serial connection to send and receive commands.
-One of the interesting actions is that it allows to freeze the filesystem before doing an snapshot.
+One of the interesting actions is that it allows you to freeze the filesystem before doing an snapshot.
 This way the snapshot won’t contain half written data.
 Filesystem freeze will only be used with

 qcow2 storage drivers.

 The agent package needed in the Guest OS is available in most distributions.
 It’s called

 qemu-guest-agent in most of them.
 If you need more information you can follow these links:

 The communication channel with guest agent is enabled in the domain XML when the

 GUEST_AGENT feature is selected in the VM Template.